WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## 💻 Windows PC:
 - Install yarn somehow 🤣 (you're on your own)

+## Groups working on this Kata
+If you are a pair or mob working on this kata and need to push changes up to this repo for collaboration, please do the following:

+**`Do not commit changes to main/master`.
+Instead:**

+  - First DM Dave Schinkel in [WeDoTDD Slack](https://join.slack.com/t/wedotdd/shared_invite/zt-oh1gskuq-pNYBUOH4ySSdXyP9FfoP8g) OR [add an issue into this Repo](https://github.com/WeDoTDD/reactjs-fullstack-tdd-kata/issues) asking for access.
+Provide github handles of everyone who will be working on the kata form your group so that Dave can add you all as collaborators to this repo.
+    - This will allow your group to create your own feature branch to work off of
+  - Create a `new branch` for your `team/group/mob/whatever` and name it what you like.  **Then work off that branch together**

 ## Finally:
 - Run `yarn` (install node modules)
 - **Next, be sure you can run the tests**: test scripts are in `package.json`, look there, try them